joshdk/chromatic/README.md

 There are certain services that require programmatic interaction, but otherwise make it difficult.
 Web-only APIs, [CAPTCHAs](https://en.wikipedia.org/wiki/CAPTCHA), and MFA are a few examples of things that might not work well with typical automation.

-This tool, `chromatic`, implements an escape-hatch around these difficulties.
+`Chromatic` implements an escape-hatch around these difficulties.
 It can be configured to open up a Chrome window to a given starting URL, and will continue to be interactive until a given set of ending conditions are met, at which time the Chrome window will close.
 This user interaction is typically a login flow.

 When `chromatic` exits, it will dump details about the last visited page as json.
 This json (and the session data contained within) is meant to be consumed by additional automation.